Lymah123/100-days-of-code/daily-journal.md

 - I spent half of today debugging.
 I was able to figure out some
 - I spent a few hours on FCC React course

+Day 11: 05/12/24

+- I was able to debug the error I have in the code.
+- I started setting up connections with Backend and frontend
+- I setup an account on AWS
+- I added a dark mode toggle to the app.